MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-## Setup Mosquitto Broker on Home Assistant
+## Setting up Mosquitto Broker on Home Assistant

 1. Open HA and navigate to "Supervisor", then click on the "Add-on store" tab up top.
 2. Seach for "Mosquitto broker", click on the add-on badge and click "INSTALL".
 Follow the installation information if needed.